 Physical Characteristics Of Indian Runner Ducks

 - The Indian Runner duck body is highly cylindrical in shape.
-It stands erect just like the body of a penguin.
+It stands erect and upright just like the body of a penguin.
 Their bodies are both very slim and long.

 - The legs on an Indian Runner duck are set back further than they are on most if not all other duck breeds.
 The leg placement helps stabilize the unusual body shape so they can actually run very quickly and not waddle like a penguin.